 Just a couple of more points: Rehab is the second play I’ve reviewed in less than a year set at a treatment facility.
 Last October, writer/director Tim Venable’s Baby Foot was, in contrast to the comedic Rehab, quite a heavy drama that took place in a rehabilitation center, presented by Rogue Machine upstairs at the Matrix Theatre’s Henry Murray Stage.
 Also, considering the fact that James Bond was originally an exemplar of white supremacy, it’s arguably eyebrow-raising that while he excels in the role, Rehab’s Simon Cross is depicted by an Iran-born actor.
 I wonder what the playwright might be getting at with this bit of contrary counter-casting?
 But then again, Fleming’s decidedly English agent was originally portrayed not by an Englishman but by a Scotsman, Connery, and then by George Lazenby, an Australian (and don’t get me started on casting Woody Allen as 007!!!).

 Ian Fleming’s long-lasting character has also spawned serious analyses, including James Chapman’s 2022 Dr. No, The First James Bond Film, and 2024’s James Bond Will Return: Critical Perspectives on the 007 Film Franchise, both published by an academic publisher, Wallflower Press, an imprint of Columbia University Press.
-And now the latest member of this not-so-secret-service is Gregg Ostrin’s good fun, perceptive, insightful tongue-in-cheek The Spy Who Went into Rehab.
+And now the latest member of this not-so-secret service is Gregg Ostrin’s good fun, perceptive, insightful tongue-in-cheek The Spy Who Went into Rehab.

 The Spy Who Went into Rehab is a Second Stage Production, part of PRT’s New Play Summer Series of Comedic Works, playing Fri. and Sat. at 8:00 p.m. and Sun. at 3:00 p.m. at the Pacific Resident Theatre’s Second Stage through August 25 at 705½ Venice Blvd., Venice 90201.
 There is free parking behind the theatre.
-For more info call (310) 822-8392 or go the company website.
+For more info call (310) 822-8392 or go to the company website.

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!